xaxnow/mssql-migration-scripts/README.md

 ## items

+some items still need you type password , such as credentials

 1. logins
-2. roles
+2. server roles
 3. jobs
 4. linked servers
 5. credentials
+6. mails
-6. master db objects. e.g. table,sp,schema
+7. master db objects. e.g. table,sp,schema

 ## what you need to know if you want to write some such scripts